Wall Street Pummels Virtu Financial Inc. (VIRT) After Recent Earnings Report

 VIRT’s Market Performance

-VIRT stocks went up by 2.19% for the week, with a monthly drop of -9.39% and a quarterly performance of -11.14%, while its annual performance rate touched 18.10%.
-The volatility ratio for the week stands at 1.77% while the volatility levels for the past 30 days are set at 2.96% for Virtu Financial Inc..
-The simple moving average for the period of the last 20 days is -3.82% for VIRT stocks with a simple moving average of 4.91% for the last 200 days.
+VIRT stocks went down by -2.21% for the week, with a monthly drop of -14.11% and a quarterly performance of -13.06%, while its annual performance rate touched 6.97%.
+The volatility ratio for the week stands at 2.33% while the volatility levels for the past 30 days are set at 2.92% for Virtu Financial Inc..
+The simple moving average for the period of the last 20 days is -4.75% for VIRT stocks with a simple moving average of 1.19% for the last 200 days.

 Analysts’ Opinion of VIRT